btdevdocs/btdevdocs.github.io/README.md

 # Introduction

-This framework allows software engineering management at Butler/Till to establish a measurable ladder-like framework for developer, lead, and manager staff development.
+This framework allows engineering management at Butler/Till to establish a measurable ladder-like framework for engineer, lead, and manager staff development.

 ![Template Chart](charts/template.png)